Logon and Password Security

 • Allow password re-use

-1. Enter the number of days that the password expires.
+1. Enter the number of days until the password expires.
 Enter 0 if the password is not to expire.
+This applies only to locally managed users.